wnqnguo/Cracking-the-code-interview-javascript/README.md

 # Cracking-the-code-interview-javascript
-my solutions to Cracking the code interview(ctci) by Gayle Laakmann McDowell in Javascript
+my solutions to Cracking the coding interview(ctci) 6th by Gayle Laakmann McDowell in Javascript